Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Numerical results

 \subsection{Application to US daily temperature data}

 We conclude the section by demonstrating the results obtained using our method for the US temperature data \citep{menne2012overview}.
 The data consists of 12 years (4383 days) of daily temperature observations, recorded at 4730 stations across the continental US.
 Apart from the time and location information, we are also provided with elevation.
 We additionally include the y-coordinates and the first harmonics (sine and cosine) as the covariates for seasonal temperature variation.
 In total, there are 5 covariates including the intercept.
 The spatio-temporal field is modeled using the critical diffusion (121) model.
-The hyperparameters were estimated on a smaller 1-year dataset using the R-INLA package.
-They are $r_s=1259$, $\sigma^2=5.96^2$ and $\tau_y=0.143$.
-The temporal range was fixed to $r_t=50$, since INLA output for this parameter was inadequately large, maybe due to the small size of the data.
+First, we fit a subset of the original dataset using INLA and our method.
+The hyperparameters are estimated on a 1-year dataset using 100 stations and mesh sizes $n_s=119$ and $n_t=365$.
+The hyperparameter vector estimated by R-INLA is $\vect{\theta}_{\text{INLA}}^*=(7.850, 4.529, 2.050, -2.039)$, that is, $r_s=2566.4$, $r_t=92.65$, $\sigma^2=7.768$ and $\tau_y=0.130$.
+The corresponding RBMC estimate is $\vect{\theta}_{\text{RBMC}}^*=(7.043, 2.867, 1.627, -1.999)$, which is $r_s=1144.8$, $r_t=17.58$, $\sigma^2=5.088$ and $\tau_y=0.135$.
+We used $\rho=0.5$, $n_k=20$, a diagonal Hessian and ``warm'' starting values $\vect{\theta}_{\text{RBMC}}^{(0)}=(7,0,0,0)$.
+Larger models could not be run using R-INLA on a computer with only 16 GB of RAM.
+It took R-INLA 288.9 seconds with peak memory usage of 7.81 GB on 12 threads.
+On the other hand, our implementation required only 108.7 MB of memory, but it ran for about 1070.3 seconds using 6 cores (6 threads).
+The run time difference can be due to R-INLA using a deterministic Newton method with line search and being less wasteful, whereas our approach is stochastic and typically needs longer runs.
+We also note that the gradient norm of the objective function did not change dramatically in the vicinities of $\vect{\theta}_{\text{INLA}}^*$ and $\vect{\theta}_{\text{RBMC}}^*$, meaning that if we use the gradient norm as a stopping criterion, we might end up in different parts of the target when starting from different initial positions.
+E.g. we obtain $\vect{\theta}_{\text{RBMC}}^*\approx(5,3,2-2)$ when starting from $(0,0,0,0)$.
+This might explain the discrepancy in $\vect{\theta}$ estimates.